 Dosage for asthma

 Asthma and eczema are both inflammatory conditions that have a strong connection.
 If you have both eczema and asthma, your doctor may start you on a higher dose of Dupixent.
-You may also have a higher dose if you’re taking oral corticosteroids (taken by mouth) to manage your asthma symptoms.
+You may also have a higher dose if you’re taking oral corticosteroids to manage your asthma symptoms.

 If you need a higher dose due to either of these factors, you’ll start with a loading dose of 600 mg (two 300-mg injections).
 After that, your dosage will be 300 mg every other week.

-Dupixent is used to treat moderate to severe eczema.
+Dupixent is used to treat moderate to severe atopic dermatitis.
+For this use, doctors may prescribe it to adults and children ages 6 months and older.
 To learn more, see the dosage chart above.

 Dosage for chronic rhinosinusitis with nasal polyps

-Dupixent is used to treat chronic rhinosinusitis with nasal polyps.
+Dupixent is used to treat chronic rhinosinusitis with nasal polyps in adults.
 For this condition, you won’t start with a loading dose.
 Instead, you’ll take the same dosage of Dupixent throughout your treatment.
 For details, see the dosage chart above.

 Is Dupixent used long term?